- GENERAL FAQs

 Q. Can my work experience count toward a degree?

 A. One of the great benefits of the RBA program is that knowledge gained from your work and life experience can count toward college credit.
-If you are interested in earning credit for your career experience, ask your RBA Today coordinator about the portfolio submission process or see the PORTFOLIO section of this FAQ.
+If you are interested in earning credit for your career experience, ask your RBA advisor about the portfolio submission process or see the PORTFOLIO section of this FAQ.

 Q. I’ve attended college before, but didn’t earn a degree.
 Can I count the credits I earned the first time toward my RBA?